grosser/rpx_now/README.markdown

 Solution
 ========
  - Use [RPX](http://rpxnow.com) for universal and usable user login
- - Make view/controller helpers for easy integration
+ - Use view/controller helpers for easy integration

 Usage
 =====